Reverse Mortgage Spouse: “Eligible” vs. “Ineligible” Protection

 Non-borrowing spouses cannot access the loan after the borrower passes.
 This means that if funds are still available on the line of credit, they remain unborrowed and do not need to be repaid when the loan is closed, but the non-borrowing spouse cannot make additional draws against the line.
 The non-borrowing spouse may remain in the home for as long as they desire if they meet the eligibility criteria.

-The non-borrowing spouse is no longer required to secure title to the property within 90 days of the borrower’s passing if the spouse does not have title to the property.
-This is another improvement as Probate and other issues often stretched transferring title to the remaining spouse beyond the old 90 requirements by HUD.
+If the non-borrowing spouse does not have title to the property within 90 days of the borrower’s passing, the spouse is no longer required to secure it.
+This is another improvement, as probate and other issues often stretch transferring title to the remaining spouse beyond the old 90-day requirements by HUD.

 Our Recommendations